favour-olumese/ECX_30DaysOfCode/README.md

 "Binary search" is a basic algorithm, used to find the position of a target value within a SORTED LIST.
 (More details can be found here: Binary search)
 For today's task, write a function that takes in two parameters: One list of alphabets, and one character to search.
-E.G f("x", ['m', 'v', 'x', 'u'])
+E.g.; f("x", ['m', 'v', 'x', 'u'])
 In your function:
-* first check if the input list is sorted, using any method of your preference.
+* First check if the input list is sorted, using any method of your preference.
 (If it's unsorted, return a warning indicating so, else continue)
 * Using the BINARY SEARCH ALGORITHM, find the position of the input character in the sorted list.
 * Return the position of the character in the search list.